golang/protobuf/README.md

 	option go_package = "github.com/golang/protobuf/ptypes/any";

-The protocol buffer compiler will attempt to derive a package name and import path if when a `go_package` option is not present, but it is best to always specify one explicitly.
+The protocol buffer compiler will attempt to derive a package name and import path if a `go_package` option is not present, but it is best to always specify one explicitly.

+There is a one-to-one relationship between source `.proto` files and generated `.pb.go` files, but any number of `.pb.go` files may be contained in the same Go package.

+The output name of a generated file is produced by replacing the `.proto` suffix with `.pb.go` (e.g., `foo.proto` produces `foo.pb.go`).
-The filename of generated files may be produced in one of two ways.
+However, the output directory is selected in one of two ways.
 Let us say we have `inputs/x.proto` with a `go_package` option of `github.com/golang/protobuf/p`.
 The corresponding output file may
 be: